-Are you considering getting a plastic surgery procedure done in Korea?
+Are you considering travelling to Korea for a plastic surgery procedure?
 Then this article is just what you need to read.
 We will let you know of all the things you should consider to make the trip a breeze.

 But don’t let the fancy websites and buildings distract you from your main goal – which is choosing the right clinic.